isaacrosdail/project-vesper/PROJECT_LOG.md

 2) Installed node.js & got MagicMirror software running
 3) Set up remote control to use web app to tweak MagicMirror layout/config using MMM-Remote-Control, installed dependencies using npm install within ~/modules/MMM-Remote-Control

+To use MMM-Remote-Control:
+1) Start with npm run start on Pi
+2) On other computer on same network, go to http://<Rasp Pi's IP address>:8080/remote.html

 Commands:
 To run (cd MagicMirror):
 - npm run start